roch1990/peon/README.md

         stages:
           - commit
         args:
-          - ./src/peon
+          - ./src
 ```

  # Why naive?

- Becase it check only "plain definitions".
+ Because it checks only "plain definitions".

  For example: